sparkflows/sparkflows-docs/docs/tutorials/time-series/ARIMA-on-AirPassengers-dataset.rst

 Node 4 - PrintNRows
 +++++++++++++++++++

-* Number of rows you want to print to see final result
+* Number of rows you want to print to see the final result

 .. figure:: ../../_assets/tutorials/time-series/arima_printnrows.png
    :alt: Stock Forecasting